 Treatment for Sleep Apnea at our Dentist Office

 The dental team at Tyma Trachtenberg Dental treats mild to moderate cases of sleep apnea with an oral appliance.
-Custom oral appliances are created to fit to your exact measurements.
+We create custom oral appliances that fit to your exact measurements.
 We will take a dental impression of teeth to ensure that your oral appliance fits comfortably.

 This solution opens up the airways and prevents the soft tissue in the back of the throat from collapsing.
 Oral appliance therapy stops snoring and treats sleep apnea reliving morning headaches and chronic fatigue.
 This option is a more comfortable alternative to bulky CPAP machines.
 They also offer higher compliancy rates because they are easy to wear and fit easily in a case for easy carry on travel.